Collect logs from Microsoft SQL Server

 The configuration above joins audit log records with their corresponding action record.

-Execute the following query to retrieve a list of all possible actions.
+Executing the following query lists all possible actions.

 SELECT DISTINCT action_id, name, class_desc, parent_class_desc